Calmer heat

 Feels like

-Cloudier skies is expected through much of the day.
-HeatSafe is showing a low risk based on current conditions.
+Current conditions are clear skies, with cloudier skies expected later today.
+HeatSafe is showing a moderate risk based on current conditions.

 Recommended next steps